 Asking these four questions to yourself, then if all answers are “yes” and your heart feels good about the answer, go ahead to enjoy what you say “yes” to do being honest and truthful to yourself.

-It needs a discipline.
+Practicing being truthful needs a discipline.
 It easily slip away from your head.
-But once you know this wisdom and practice a few time (you don’t need to do every single time when you do or say something), I believe you can feel the benefit of this practice immediately.
+But once you know this wisdom and practice a few time, I believe you can feel the benefit of this practice immediately.
 Being honest to yourself is such a wonderful feeling and it’s liberating.

 By the way, being truthful is one of the discipline of Ashtanga yoga; the eight limbs of yoga, called Satya in Sanskrit.
 But that will be another topic in the future blog…